Why Doesn't Google Use My Title Tag and Meta Description In Search Results?

 All hope is not lost here.
 Your hours of work on those optimized title tags and meta descriptions are not necessarily for naught.
 In all the cases above except one, there are things you can do to improve the odds that Google will use your page title and meta description.
 Here they are:

 - Make sure your title tag and meta description fall within Google's length requirements.
 Since Google bases this on pixels rather than characters, it can be tough to determine exactly how long these elements should be.
 Best practice is to keep title tags around 60 characters and meta descriptions under 160.
+Update: As of December 2017, Google now shows up to 320 characters in search results.
+However, the search engine has not endorsed creating longer meta descriptions and has suggested that it is neither necessary nor recommended to increase the length of your meta descriptions to 320 characters.

 - Make sure your title tag and meta description accurately reflect what's on your page.
 Don't stuff them with keywords you think you want to rank for.
 Instead, make sure that anything you put in your title and meta description is actually on your page.